NickJCreed/Kickstarter-Data-Project/README.md

 Kickstarted is a data dashboard that takes a dataset of projects launched on the platform Kickstarter and represents an abundance of otherwise hidden information in a simple to consume manner using charts, graphs, and number displays.

-Since Kickstarters inception, there has been over 430,000 projects launched on the crowdfunding platform.
 This data dashboard currently represents <b>21,000+ projects</b> launched from <b>19 countries</b> across <b>15 different categories</b> over <b>16 months</b>.
 It also allows you to see how over <b>2 Million people</b> engaged in this market with a staggering <b>$195 Million Dollars</b> of their own money.

 ## UX
-Kickstarted was built for project managers who wish to launch their projects on the crowdfunding platform.
+Kickstarted was built for project managers who wish to launch their projects on the crowdfunding platform but wanted more information on the platforms overall activity.
 This dashboard can help them achieve an understanding of many relevant key factors such as how much competition has their category faced in the past, what are the previous success and failure rates, how much has been pledged before and by how many backers as well as when during the year might be the best time to launch their project.

 As the user interacts with the dashboard, each selection acts as a filter causing the site to update it's information.
 An example of this is when the user clicks on "Games" in the "No. of Submissions per Category" row chart.
 Some examples of what they will see is an updated timeline for when "Games" projects have been launched, which country launched the most "Games" projects as well as how many were launched in total and how much was pledged.
 This is just some of what is shown.
 The user could make a second selection of their choosing and the site will update again to reflect the information represented by their selections.